scottc95665-work/dora/README.md

 - APP_ADMIN_PORT - default: `8081`
 - LOGIN_URL - default: `http://localhost:8090/authn/login`
 - SHOW_SWAGGER - set to `true` to have a link like `http://localhost:8080/swagger` (default: `false`)
+- XPACK_ENABLED - true/false, has effect only when used while running a docker container based on the cwds/dora

 ### Run Dora